com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h5> UK population </h5>

 The UK population datasets contain the information of features of British residents that may make a difference to the election result.
 Among them, we have the statistics of population's age ranges and genders from 2001 to 2018 in different regions of 3 UK countries, and it's acquired from StatsWales.
-Data of revenue and tax also reflect the economic status in one UK region, and the information from 2011 to 2018 is also available from dataset offered by UK government.
-To conclude, for Uk population, we scratch the dataset of ages, gender, revenues and tax in UK regions.
+Data of revenue and tax also reflect the economic status in one UK region, and the information from 2011 to 2018 is also available from dataset offered by UK government.</br>
+To conclude, for Uk population, we scratch the dataset of ages, gender, revenues and tax in UK regions:

 * Description of the population by different age ranges and gender per year and per region.
 * Description of the population by different levels of revenue and taxes per year and per region.

 <h3>2.
 PROBLEMATIC: </h3>